lukmanr/CLVPipelines/README.md

 The Kubeflow Pipelines services are hosted on **Google Kubernetes Engine** running on Google Cloud Platform.
 The solution's training and inference pipelines access **BigQuery**,  **AutoML Tables** services through a set of Kubeflow Pipelines components that wrap the respective **Google Cloud APIs**.
 The container images for the components utilized by the pipelines are managed in **Container Registry**.

-No computation - other than workflow execution

 ## Installing Kubeflow Pipelines

-The solution accelerator has been developed and tested on Kubeflow Pipelines on Google Cloud Platform Kubernetes Engine (GKE).
+The solution has been developed and tested on Kubeflow Pipelines on Google Cloud Platform Kubernetes Engine (GKE).

-The runtime environment required by the solution accelerator is depicted on the below diagram:
+You can run the solution on a full Kubeflow installation which can be provisioned by following [this guide](https://www.kubeflow.org/docs/gke/deploy/) or on a lightweight deployment that only includes core Kubeflow Pipelines services.